belabrockmann/100-days-of-code/r1-log.md

 Did some Backend development with express and mongoose.

 ### R1D36
-I an back.
+I am back.
 To get Back into development I started a follow-along video tutorial with the MERN stack.

+### R1D37
+Continued with the tutorial.